Long Hair, Betrayal, and The Book That Changed Everything.

 That’s where the shift happened.

-Instead of trying to make the voice do something, I learned that the real work is removing what’s in the way.
+Instead of trying to make the voice do something, I learned to work on removing what’s in the way.
 Once you see that, you can’t unsee it.
+The Bachner book frequently mentioned "removing interferences" instead of making artificial constructions that he felt were rampant in singing teaching during his time.

 That idea stayed with me.
 And over time, it led to a conclusion I didn’t expect: a large portion of vocal instruction is built on ideas that don’t actually help the voice function the way it’s built.

-The more I worked, the clearer something else became: the human voice isn’t something we construct—it’s something we reveal.
-Most people don’t need to be taught how to sing from the ground up.
+The more I worked, I confirmed more and more that the voice is not something we construct but something we reveal.
+Most people don’t need to be taught how to build their voices.
 They need help getting back to something that was already there.

 So I started building something different.

 I combined what I knew from biology with what I was learning about the voice.
 I tested it on myself, then on students.
-Over time, a process emerged—not tricks, not shapes, not forcing sound, but a method that works with the voice instead of against it.
+Over time, a process emerged—no tricks, no weird mouth shapes to get through a passagio, no manufacturing a sound, but a method that works with the voice, teaching the singer to get out of the way while also building back the resonance, power, air flow that makes it work.

 As one of my early students put it: